$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

-Nfs File Share Elementary OS Setup – Step-by-step
+Nfs File Share Elementary OS Setup – Step by step

 September 6, 2018 | By the+gnu+linux+evangelist.